 A: Yes, we do offer COVID testing at our urgent care centers for return-to-school and travel requirements.
 A provider examination will be performed prior to all testing.

 Q: What if a person was exposed to another COVID-positive person, but does not yet have symptoms?
 Can they come into Urgent Care to be tested?
 If not, where should they go?

 A: We will provide testing to individuals who have been exposed to COVID-19, which is defined as having close contact with someone who has testing positive for COVID-19.
 If you are not experiencing symptoms, please wait 4-5 days from the time of exposure to be tested.
 This will provide the most accurate results.

 Q: How are you keeping staff and other patients safe in your facilities?

 A: All patients are required to wear face coverings inside our facilities, and all staff wear surgical masks or respirators.
-Swabs and other aerosol-generating procedures (those that are at high risk for spreading COVID) are performed only in a special room where the air is highly filtered to remove airborne illnesses.
 All areas of our clinics are routinely disinfected per CDC guidelines.
 We are taking all steps possible to safely welcome patients.